BMW 3 Series Oil Change

 How much does oil change cost for a BMW 3 Series?

-How long does oil change take?
+How long does oil change take and how hard is it?

 External Resources